borgmatic-collective/borgmatic/README.md

 borgmatic changed its configuration file format in version 1.1.0 from INI-style to YAML.
 This better supports validation, and has a more natural way to express lists of values.
-To upgrade your existing configuration, first upgrade to the new version of borgmatic:
+To upgrade your existing configuration, first upgrade to the new version of borgmatic.

 As of version 1.1.0, borgmatic no longer supports Python 2.
 If you were already running borgmatic with Python 3, then you can simply upgrade borgmatic